-Yesterday Canada’s Defense Minister Anita Anand issued a statement and an apology to the members of the Canadian military who had been harmed by the lack of enforcement of sexual harassment and abuse claims in the military.
-This issue came to light earlier this year when allegations were made against several high-ranking military officials.
+Yesterday Canada’s Defense Minister Anita Anand issued a statement and an apology to the members of the Canadian military who were harmed by the lack of enforcement of sexual harassment and abuse claims in the military.
+The issue came to light earlier this year when allegations were made against several high-ranking military officials.
 Some of these allegations have led to criminal charges being filed.

-While this is a move in the right direction, there are those who criticize the church for still not doing enough to investigate and handle allegations of abuse.
-It is only in the United States that the church has laws that automatically remove a cleric from their position after they have been found guilty of an act of sexual abuse with a minor.
+While this is a move in the right direction, there are those who criticize the church’s efforts.
+The church only has laws in the US to remove a cleric after being found guilty of sexual abuse.